-Irritable bowel syndrome adversely affects quality of life and can lead to the loss of school or work.
-Disorders such as anxiety, major depression and chronic fatigue syndrome are common among people with irritable bowel syndrome.
+Irritable bowel syndrome adversely affects the quality of life and can lead to the loss of school or work.
+Disorders such as anxiety, major depression, and chronic fatigue syndrome are common among people with irritable bowel syndrome.

 The causes of irritable bowel syndrome are unclear.
 Theories include combinations of bowel-brain axis problems, bowel motility disorders, pain sensitivity, infections that include bacterial overgrowth in the small intestine, neurotransmitters, genetic factors, and food sensitivity.

 The onset can be triggered by an intestinal infection or a stressful life event.
 Irritable bowel syndrome is a functional gastrointestinal disorder.
-The diagnosis is based on signs and symptoms in the absence of disturbing characteristics.
+The diagnosis is based on signs and symptoms without disturbing characteristics.

-Other conditions that may occur in a similar manner include celiac disease, microscopic colitis, inflammatory bowel disease, bile acid malabsorption, and colon cancer.
+Similarly, other conditions that may occur include celiac disease, microscopic colitis, inflammatory bowel disease, bile acid malabsorption, and colon cancer.

-The medication loperamide can be used to help with diarrhea, while laxatives can be used to help with constipation.
+The medication loperamide can help with diarrhea, while laxatives can be used to help with constipation.
 Antidepressants can improve symptoms and pain in general.
-Patient education and a good doctor-patient relationship are an important part of care.
+Patient education and a good doctor-patient relationship are essential parts of care.

 It is believed that around 10 to 15% of people in the developed world are affected by irritable bowel syndrome.
 It is more common in South America and less common in Southeast Asia.